Field trips

 Physical geography field trips could take you to some of the most amazing, beautiful and interesting landscapes on earth, to engage with real fieldwork techniques and give you invaluable field skills.
 As a BSc Geographer, you’ll focus on local fieldwork in your first year, including a residential course in Blencathra in the Lake District.
 In your second year, you’ll have the chance to choose one of our compulsory field trips to the Austrian Alps, Mallorca in Spain, or to the Algarve region of Portugal.

-In your third year, you’ll have the chance to choose an optional field trip to the Cairngorms in the Scottish Highlands and get first-hand experience of carrying out field-based research in a stunning and varied environment.
-From lochs and rivers, to moutains and the ancient Caledonian pine trees, there is something wherever your geographical interests lie.
+In your third year, you’ll have the chance to choose an optional field trip to Tenerife and get first-hand experience of carrying out field-based research in a stunning and varied environment.
+From volcanos to the coastal cliffs, there is something to inspire you wherever your geographical interests lie.